vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 11. Between 50-75%
 12. Roughly 50%
 13. About a million homes
-14. Approaching 10,000 cubic meters per sec- ond
+14. Approaching 10,000 cubic meters per second
 15. You've got a little over an hour
 16. Less than 1 TW in the end
 17. Between 1-2 meters